freenas/freenas-docs/userguide/snippets/wizard.rst

 .. figure:: images/wizard4.png

+   Network Shares

 %brand% supports several types of shares for providing storage data to the clients in a network.
 The initial wizard can be used to quickly make shares using default permissions which should "just work" for common scenarios.
-If you wish to configure more complex scenarios, refer to the section on :ref:`Sharing`.
+For more complex scenarios, refer to the section on :ref:`Sharing`.

-To create a share using the wizard, input a name, then select the "Purpose" of the share:
+To create a share using the wizard, enter a name for the share, then select the "Purpose" of the share:

 * **Windows (CIFS):** this type of share can be accessed by any operating system using a CIFS client.
 Check the box for